camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-3.markdown

 ```

 we are making the `filename` argument optional, because we'd like to be able to
-call this function with an specific file to preview, but default to the current
+call this function with a specific file to preview, but default to the current
-file when called with no argument (such as when it is called programmatically).
+file when it is called with no argument (such as when it is called as part of a
+*hook*, as discussed below).

 ### Specifying a prompt in the `interactive` declaration